Cors Caron National Nature Reserve/Tregaron Bog, Southwest Wales

 This wonderful nature reserve, between Tregaron and Pontrhydfendigaid in Southwest Wales, covers an area of some 2,000 acres.

 The site comprises three raised bogs built up from deep layers of peat that have taken around 12,000 years to form.
-It is a wild landscape made accessible by a network of boardwalks that enable visitors to get right in to the varied habitats and to enjoy seeing the wildlife at close quarters.
+It is a wild landscape made accessible by a network of boardwalks that enable visitors to get right into the heart of varied habitats and to enjoy seeing the wildlife at close quarters.

-Running in and around the reserve is the River Teifi, which is designated as an SAC in its own right because it supports interesting species of fish and aquatic plants.
+Running in and around the reserve is the River Teifi, which is designated as an SAC in its own right because it supports interesting species of fish, otters and aquatic plants.

-This NNR is managed by the Countryside Council for Wales (CCW).
+This NNR is managed by Natural Resources Wales (NRW).

 Directions: